wyattgf/crypto-algo-trader/README.md

 Results of algorithms ran over chosen representative time periods as well as actual algorithmic implementations can be found in **TradingAlgo.ipynb**.

 ## Discussion/Results
-Description of research/methods-used/results can be found in **journal.txt**.
+Description of research/methods-used/results can be found in **journal.md**.

 ## Limitations of Simulations
 Some aspects of these algorithms are not entirely realistic/implementable in real life.